oracle/weblogic-deploy-tooling/documentation/4.0/content/release-notes/_index.md

 - #1690 - Fixed a problem with determining the default security realm name that caused it to always be `myrealm`.
 - #1692 - Fixed a misleading error message when the model points to an application outside of the archive file that does not exist.
+- #1695 - Fixed an issue where the WebLogic Kubernetes Operator domain.yaml was including a placeholder for the `domainHome` attribute in all cases so that the WebLogic Image Tool could populate it when creating the image.
+  This was occurring even in use cases where the WebLogic Image Tool did not have this information.
+WDT no longer does this and will only include the `domainHome` in the case where the user has specified it on the command line.
+- #1698 - Fixed issues with the new messages related to the security provider data discovery features.
+- #1701 - Moved the TestSummaryHandler logging class out of the installer since it is only meant for supporting unit tests.
+- #1702 - Fixed a bug in deployment plan discovery for exploded applications.
+- #1703 - Fixed a bug in discovery of `domainBin` scripts.
+- #1705 - Added missing validation for the `WLSUserPasswordCredentialMappings` section.
+- #1706 - Fixed a validation bug that was causing lax validation to fail when archive entries were missing.

 #### Known Issues
 - SSH support requires a reasonably recent version of Bouncy Castle.
 WDT picks up Bouncy Castle from WLST so, for example,